 The Lampona genus is abundant, with some 60 species distributed throughout Australia.
 According to the 2003 study, L. cylindrata can be found across southern Australia, in southeast Queensland, New South Wales, Victoria, South Australia, Tasmania and southern Western Australia.
 L. murina is found in Queensland, New South Wales and Victoria.
 Both species have also been found in New Zealand.

-You are most likely to find a white-tail spider indoors, at night, and during the warmer months.
-But have no fear – white-tail spiders live in homes to prey on black house spiders, not human beings.
+You are most likely to find a white-tailed spider indoors, at night, and during the warmer months.
+But have no fear – white-tailed spiders live in homes to prey on black house spiders, not human beings.

-What happens when you get bitten by a white-tail spider?
+What happens when you get bitten by a white-tailed spider?

-Most spiders, such as the white-tail spider, don’t want to bite you.
+Most spiders, such as the white-tailed spider, don’t want to bite you.
 “They will only bite if provoked,” says Geoff.